SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating slow,
+Silicon hearts now beat in time
-In dystopian cities, we'll know
+As robots rise, humans left behind
-The machines' cold, calculating sway
+ Cities gleam, with logic's might
-As humans surrender, night and day
+Where love and dreams are lost in night

-In virtual realms, our souls confined
+In virtual skies, souls take flight
-Algorithms dictate, we're defined
+Chasing echoes of a distant light
-Free will lost, in digital chains
+The future's path, with code aligned
-A future foretold, in cyber pains
+Where humanity is left behind

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025